Skip Navigation

 NEA Aspiring Educators (AE) across the country have made significant gains in securing pay for student teachers.
 However, the fight is far from over.
 Unpaid student teaching remains a major barrier to entering the profession, disproportionately impacting those from low-income backgrounds and exacerbating the teacher shortage crisis.
 Without compensation, many future teachers are forced to accumulate more debt or abandon their dreams of becoming a teacher.

 This is why union advocacy and legislative action are essential in making paid student teaching a reality nationwide.
-Your AE campus chapter can play a pivotal role in this movement by working in collaboration with your NEA-affiliated association to push for policies that fund and support paid student teaching.
+Your AE campus chapter and state programs can play a pivotal role in this movement by working in collaboration with your NEA-affiliated association to push for policies that fund and support paid student teaching.

 The Utah Education Association (UEA), for example, championed a pilot program to provide stipends for student teachers.
 Working closely with the state legislature, UEA secured funding through a bill that grants a stipend of up to $6,000 to college students who are completing their student teaching in Utah public schools.
 Signed into law in March 2024, the measure aims to stem the tide of new teachers in the state who are leaving the profession—currently at the alarming rate of 42 percent within the first five years.
 By easing the financial burden on student teachers, the law helps support future educators as they balance their training with personal expenses.